adam-srut/Ligand_Field/README.md

 # Ligand_Field
-Exercise for the PC-F module at TU Darmstadt
+Exercise for the Physical Chemistry internship at TU Darmstadt

 ### Under construction!